dotnet/EntityFramework.Docs/docs/modeling/configuring.rst

 .. note::
     Entity Framework does not do any validation of maximum length before passing data to the provider.
 It is up to the provider or data store to validate if appropriate.

-    For example, when targetting SQL Server, exceding the maximum length will result in an exception as the data type of the underlying column will not allow excess data to be stored.
+    For example, when targeting SQL Server, exceeding the maximum length will result in an exception as the data type of the underlying column will not allow excess data to be stored.

 Concurrency Tokens
 ------------------